 External auditors, external technical experts and anyone that provides outsourced services to UCS should comply with applicable policies and implement the processes defined by UCS and must sign a written agreement that addresses aspects relating to confidentiality, impartiality and conflict of interest.

-UCS may use or disclose information learned or acquired through their association with UCS only for the performance of their job or as otherwise permitted by law.
+UCS employees may use or disclose information learned or acquired through their association with UCS only for the performance of their job or as otherwise permitted by law.
 Particular care must be taken to keep confidential any information that is:

-- Of possible value to competitors.
+- Of possible value to competitors

-- Potentially damaging to customers and their competitors.
+- Potentially damaging to customers and their competitors

 UCS recognizes that occasions may arise where there is a need to breach confidentiality.
 Confidential or sensitive information relating to an individual or organization may be revealed where there is risk of danger to an individual or organization, or the public at large, or where it is against the law to withhold it.
-In these circumstances, information may be revealed to external agencies (e.g. police or social service) on a need to know basis.
+In these circumstances, information may be revealed to external agencies (e.g. police or social services) on a need to know basis.